martin-k-io/photo-app/README.md

-This is the Photo App from The Completer Ruby on Rails Developer Course @ Udemy
+This is the Photo App from The Complete Ruby on Rails Developer Course @ Udemy